 - the > output 2> error which direct the stdout and stderr to files called output and error respectively in each directory for the corresponding job (obviously you can change the names of these, and even have the jobs running in the same directory if they are really independent);

-- the & at the end of each mpiexec line which allows them to run simultaneously (the mpiexecs will cooperate and take different cores out of the set allocated by Torque/PBS);
+- the & at the end of each line which allows them to run simultaneously;

-- the wait command at the end, which prevents the job script from finishing before the mpiexecs.
+- the wait command at the end, which prevents the job script from finishing before the individual tasks.

 No, in fact it's good for you.

-There is nothing wrong with submitting large numbers of single core jobs, this is a mode some people want and which we allow.
-There is very little difference between 500 single core jobs and a single job of 500 cores, which we also allow.
-They don't in any sense clog up the queue, because the queue is not simply "first in, first out", and it isn't unfair.
-It may well be true that their waiting times are less, this doesn't mean that they have an unfair advantage however, it just means that small jobs are easier to schedule, and this doesn't occur at the expense of parallel jobs.
+Firstly, the minimum allocation is always one entire node, so serial jobs should always be packaged in groups of 16 (if permitted by available memory) before being submitted to the scheduler.
+There is nothing wrong with submitting large numbers of single-core tasks packaged as single or multi-node jobs in this way, this is a mode some people want and which we allow.
+There is very little difference between 64 single node jobs and a single job of 1024 cores, which we also allow.
+The former don't in any sense clog up the queue, because the queue is not simply "first in, first out", and it isn't unfair.
+It may well be true that their waiting times are less, this doesn't mean that they have an unfair advantage however, it just means that smaller jobs are easier to schedule, and this doesn't occur at the expense of larger jobs.

-A virtue of small jobs, i.e. jobs using small numbers of cores and/or requesting short amounts of time, is that they can often be used in backfilling (provided that PBS is given correct values at submission time).
+A virtue of small jobs, i.e. jobs using small numbers of nodes and/or requesting short amounts of time, is that they can often be used in backfilling (provided that PBS is given correct values at submission time).
 This is simply a consequence of smaller jobs being able to fit in a wider range of holes, and as a general rule such jobs will probably wait for less time in the queue.
 This does not mean that over time users exclusively submitting small jobs gain more resources, because as they use up their fair share, so their priority diminishes and others are looked at in preference.
 Nor does it mean that submitters of large jobs with higher priority have to wait longer, because their nodes are allocated first.
 In fact overall, small jobs are good because they allow the scheduler to keep more nodes busy through backfilling, thereby increasing overall throughput.
-On the other hand, larger jobs tend to have the opposite effect: if 500 single core jobs were repackaged as a single 500-core job, backfilling would be eliminated and 500 cores would need to become idle before the job could start - waiting times for everyone would increase, because overall the queue would process the workload more slowly.
+On the other hand, larger jobs tend to have the opposite effect: if 64 single node jobs were repackaged as a single 1024-core job, backfilling could not occur and 1024 cores would need to become idle before the job could start - waiting times for everyone would increase, because overall the queue would process the workload more slowly.